Aisling Swaine: Career

 Aisling Swaine started her career as a program manager of community development at Concern Worldwide in Timor-Leste in 2001.
 In 2003, she stayed in the country to become a program manager for the Traditional Justice and Gender Based Violence Study at the International Rescue Committee.
 She continued working at the International Rescue Committee until 2006 after taking a position as program manager at the Office of the Prime Minister for the Promotion of Equality (Timor-Leste) and as a technical coordinator for the Gender Based Violence Program in Darfur, Sudan.
 During that time she also consulted for Concern Worldwide in Tanzania (2005).

 From 2007 until 2012, Swaine was a gender equality consultant for Irish Aid in the Department of Foreign Affairs in Ireland.
-She concurrently advised and consulted for the United Nations IASC Gender Capacity Project of UN Women and the UN Office of the High Commissioner for Human Rights (OHCHR) from 2011–2012.
+She concurrently advised and consulted for the United Nations IASC Gender Capacity Project of UN Women and the UN Office of the High Commissioner for Human Rights (OHCHR) from 2011 to 2012.
 She became a specialist in peace and security at the Peace and Security Unit of UN Women from 2012 to 2013.
-Swaine was a gender consultant on the UNDP ExpRes Roster on Crisis Prevention and Recover at the UNDP Bureau for Crisis Prevention and Recovery.
+Swaine was a gender consultant on the United Nations Development Programme ExpRes Roster on Crisis Prevention and Recover at their Bureau for Crisis Prevention and Recovery.
 She was a member of UNICEF Emergency Response Roster.

 Swaine was a visiting fellow at the University of Minnesota Law School in 2009 and 2011.
 She has also been a board member of the Centre for Global Education since 2010.
-She has written several articles and documents analyzing United Nations Security Resolution 1325.
+She has written several articles and documents analyzing United Nations Security Council Resolution 1325.